 Employers are well advised to include specific at-will disclaimers in their company handbooks and any signed offer letters, and to further provide that at-will status may be changed only through an express, signed, written agreement (to limit implied contract claims).

 Of course, an employee cannot be terminated for an unlawful reason, such as membership in a protected class or in retaliation for engaging in protected activity (e.g., complaining about discrimination, complaining about wage issues, or whistleblowing).

 Are there state-specific rules on when final paychecks are due after termination?

 Yes.
-In the case of a termination, the employee must be paid all wages (including accrued but unused vacation) due at the time of discharge (California Labor Code, §201).
-An employee who resigns must be paid within 72 hours of his or her resignation (California Labor Code, §202).
+In the case of a termination, the employee must be paid all wages (including accrued but unused vacation) due at the time of discharge (Cal.
+Labor Code § 201).
+An employee who resigns must be paid within 72 hours of their resignation (Cal.
+Labor Code § 202).